Management of fever in sickle cell disease

+Despite the widespread availability of pneumococcal and Haemophilus influenzae vaccines and the general use of penicillin prophylaxis, individuals with SCD and fever remain at risk for invasive infections from pneumococcus and other organisms.
 In children with SCD, the major cause of death historically has been infection [1,2].
-In the United States, prior to the availability of Haemophilus influenzae type b (H. influenzae) and pneumococcal vaccines, young children (below five years of age) with SCD had a 13 percent risk of developing bacterial sepsis or meningitis with mortality rates of 30 and 10 percent in patients with sepsis and meningitis, respectively .
+Prior to the availability of H. influenzae type b and pneumococcal vaccines, young children (below five years of age) with SCD in the United States had a 13 percent risk of developing bacterial sepsis or meningitis with mortality rates of 30 and 10 percent in patients with sepsis and meningitis, respectively .
 Although mortality has significantly decreased since the introduction of vaccines, particularly since licensure of the conjugate pneumococcal vaccine (Prevnar) in 2000, approximately one-quarter of deaths between 1999 and 2002 in children with SCD in the first nine years of life continue to be due to infectious causes .
-Case series published since the introduction of the conjugate pneumococcal vaccine indicate that the prevalence of bacteremia in febrile patients with sickle cell disease remains significant at 0.8 to 4 percent [4,5].
+Case series published since the introduction of the conjugate pneumococcal vaccine indicate that the prevalence of bacteremia in febrile patients with SCD remains significant at 0.8 to 4 percent [4,5].
 (See "Overview of the management and prognosis of sickle cell disease", section on 'Introduction'.)

 - Barrett-Connor E. Bacterial infection and sickle cell anemia.
 An analysis of 250 infections in 166 patients and a review of the literature.
 Medicine (Baltimore) 1971; 50:97.